Merritts Mill Pond a Sleeper

-In recent years, our annual fish sampling has shown more and more solid-sized bass in this lake.
+In recent years, our annual fish sampling has shown more solid-sized bass in this lake.
 Suggesting it could be a bit of a “sleeper.”
 This past March, as part of a state-wide research project measuring angler catch and harvest rates for trophy-sized (8 lbs) largemouth bass.
-FWC biologists hoped to capitalize on the up-trending population at Merritt’s Mill Pond and tag these trophy-sized bass.
+FWC biologists hoped to capitalize on the up-trending population at Merritt’s Mill Pond and tag this trophy-sized bass.
 They succeeded.
-Overall, the bass population was healthy, with plenty of bass in the 3-6 lb range with the trophy-sized bass icing on the cake.
+Overall, the bass population was healthy, with plenty of bass in the 3-6 lb range, with the trophy-sized bass icing on the cake.

-We expect to see more trophy-sized bass to be produced from this lake in the future.
-As there was quite a few bass that missed the 8 lb minimum for tagging by just a few ounces.
-The big bass are there.
+We expect to see more trophy-sized bass be produced from this lake in the future, as there was quite a few bass that missed the 8 lb minimum for tagging by just a few ounces.
+The big bass is there.
 If you are a bass angler in the Panhandle, head out to Merritt’s Mill Pond!
 It should be worth a trip or two.
-Good luck folks.
+Good luck, folks.
 Your regularly scheduled science will continue next time.

 If you enjoyed this article, you might also like these tips on Sturgeon Fish.